-PADICO's investment in associates amounted U.S. \$ 376,142,000 as of December 31, 2020 which represents 48% of total assets.
-In additio PADICO's share of associates' results operations for 2020 amounted to U.S. 24,377,000, which represents 22% of tot revenue.
-As disclosed in the notes to the consolidated financial statements, PADICO investment in its associates is accounted for using the equity method.
-Under the equity method investments in associates is carried in the consolidated statement of financial position cost and adjusted thereafter for the position cost and adjusted thereafter for the position cost of the associates.
+PADICO's investment in associates amounted to U.S. \$ 376,142,000 as of December 31, 2020, which represents 48% of total assets.
+In addition, PADICO's share of associates' results of operations for 2020 amounted to U.S. \$ 24,377,000, which represents 22% of total revenue.
+As disclosed in the notes to the consolidated financial statements, PADICO's investment in its associates is accounted for using the equity method.
+Under the equity method, investments in associates is carried in the consolidated statement of financial position at cost and adjusted thereafter for the post-acquisition change in the PADICO's share of the net assets of the associate.

-We focused on this matter due to its materiality the consolidated financial statements, when substantial part of revenue is generated fro these investments.
-There is high reliance on the results of operations and declared dividends associates in achieving profits and cash flows.
+We focused on this matter due to its materiality to the consolidated financial statements, where substantial part of revenue is generated from these investments.
+There is high reliance on the results of operations and declared dividends of associates in achieving profits and cash flows.
+We obtained the most recent audited financial statements of the associates and recomputed recorded amount of PADICO's share of the associates' results of operations.
+We also performed analytical procedures on the associates' financial information to support the reported amounts and disclosures.